 - Disciplinary Review Panel Action: Within forty five (45) days of the hearing the Disciplinary Review Panel will make its recommendation to the Ethics & Discipline Committee that the complaint be either sustained or not sustained.
 If there is a dissenting opinion from a member of the Disciplinary Review Panel, that also will be forwarded to the Ethics & Discipline Committee.
 The recommendation will include a statement of the basis for the recommendation for each allegation and any dissenting opinion.
 If the Disciplinary Review Panel sustains the complaint then one of five sanctions shall be recommended for each allegation for adoption by the Ethics & Discipline Committee: (1) admonition; (2) censure; (3) probation; (4) suspension; or (5) expulsion as set forth by ACC Bylaws.
 The Disciplinary Review Panel’s recommendation (complaint not sustained, admonition, censure, probation, suspension, expulsion) for each allegation must be approved by a majority vote of the entire Disciplinary Review Panel unless the recommended action is expulsion in which case the Disciplinary Review Panel’s recommendation must be unanimous.
 If the Disciplinary Review Panel’s recommendation is not to sustain the complaint and the Ethics & Discipline Committee accepts the recommendation, then the Respondent is exonerated.
 If the Disciplinary Review Panel’s recommendation is to sustain the complaint then the Committee may accept, reduce, or increase the recommended sanction for each allegation of the Disciplinary Review Panel by a majority vote of the Committee at a meeting with a quorum present unless the recommendation is expulsion in which case the entire Committee must unanimously approve the Disciplinary Review Panel’s recommendation.
 The Ethics & Discipline Committee will communicate the decision, and the basis of the decision, to the Respondent and the Complainant.

-- Appeal to the Governance Committee: Only The Respondent may appeal a decision of the Ethics & Discipline Committee for disciplinary action.
-A request for an appeal to the Governance Committee must be made within thirty (30) days of the date on the notification of the decision of the Ethics and Discipline Committee.
-The Respondent’s appeal request to the Governance Committee may include a written brief with any supporting materials.
+- Appeal to the Board of Trustees: Only The Respondent may appeal a decision of the Ethics & Discipline Committee for disciplinary action.
+A request for an appeal to the Board of Trustees must be made within thirty (30) days of the date on the notification of the decision of the Ethics and Discipline Committee.
+The Respondent’s appeal request to the Board of Trustees may include a written brief with any supporting materials.
 An appeal request shall not contain any new factual material or raise new arguments that were not presented in the initial hearing process and made part of the official record of the Disciplinary Hearing proceeding.
 The appeal will not consider any matters not included as part of the official record of the Ethics and Discipline Committee’s Investigation and the Disciplinary Hearing Panel’s deliberations.
 The appeal is limited to a review of the Ethics and Discipline Committee and the Disciplinary Hearing Panel’s application of the Rules set forth in the Code of Ethics.
-The Chair of the Ethics and Discipline Committee and Chair of the Disciplinary Review Panel shall be present when the Governance Committee considers an appeal.
-The Governance Committee shall vote by a majority vote of the Governance Committee at a meeting with a quorum present to accept, reject, or modify the determination of the Ethics & Discipline Committee.
-Any member of the Ethics & Discipline Committee or Disciplinary Review Panel who also is a member of the Governance Committee shall not vote or participate in the appeals process or deliberation and shall not be counted for purposes of achieving a quorum of the Governance Committee for the vote.
-The Respondent shall be promptly notified of the Governance Committee's decision, including the basis of the decision.
-Decisions of the Governance Committee are final and not appealable.
+The Chair of the Ethics and Discipline Committee and Chair of the Disciplinary Review Panel shall be present when the Board of Trustees considers an appeal.
+Three representative members of the Board of Trustees appointed by the Board of Trustees shall vote by a majority vote t to accept, reject, or modify the determination of the Ethics & Discipline Committee.
+Any member of the Ethics & Discipline Committee or Disciplinary Review Panel who also is a member of the Board of Trustees shall not vote or participate in the appeals process or deliberation The Respondent shall be promptly notified of the Board of Trustees decision, including the basis of the decision.
+Decisions of the Board of Trustees are final and not appealable.

 - Disclosure and Reporting: Any sanction imposed on a Respondent by shall be posted on the ACC website along with a summary of the violation for the duration of the sanction.
 The final written disposition of the case shall be made available upon written request by ACC members.
 The complaint file shall be retained by ACC for three (3) years and treated as confidential.
 After three (3) years the file will be destroyed.
 If required by law, the sanction will be reported to the National Practitioner Data Bank and state licensing boards as applicable to the Respondent.